What is Trauma & Post-Traumatic Stress Disorder?

-There are three types of psychotherapy that may be extremely helpful in allowing you to overcome symptoms of PTSD and live a fuller and happier life:
+There are three types of psychotherapy that are proven to be extremely helpful in overcoming PTSD:

 Stress Inoculation Training (SIT): This method of psychotherapy can last for a few months and can be very effective.
-It’s common to do SIT with a group of other individuals who also have PTSD where you can share as little or as much as you’d like about the details of your experience.
+It’s common to do SIT with a group of people who also have PTSD, this way you can share as little or as much as you’d like about the details of your experience.
 SIT will demonstrate techniques such as massage and breathing methods that may assist in alleviating your stress.

-One way to enable you to live with PTSD more positively is by choosing behaviors that you can do alongside therapy to assist you in your healing process.
+There are strategies that you can do on your own to help with PTSD.
 Incorporating various strategies into your daily life can be useful and enable you to feel better in both the short and long-term.
 Some self-care strategies that you can try include:

-Eat a healthy diet: The food you eat each day will have a tremendous impact on your health and well-being.
+A Healthy Diet: The foods you eat every day have a tremendous impact on your health and well-being.
 Incorporating nutritious foods that are low in fat and sugar can be helpful in reducing depression and anxiety.
 Be sure to choose more servings of fruits, vegetables, and lean meats rather than sweets and foods that are highly processed.

-Join a support group: Communicating with a group of individuals going through the same thing as you may help you feel better.
-It’s a great idea to have people you can talk to when you’re struggling.
-Find a community of individuals you can reach out to and communicate with routinely.
+Join a Support Group: Communicating with a group of individuals going through the same things you are, helps you feel like you’re not alone.
+Human connection is so important when you’re struggling.
+Find a community of people that you can reach out to and communicate with routinely.

-Start an exercise program: One of the best things you can do for your physical and mental well-being is to be more active.
+Start an Exercise Routine: One of the best things you can do for your physical and mental well-being is to be more active.
 Taking the time to go for a long walk or making a trip to the gym can help release endorphins, and this is an efficient way to instantly boost your mood.
-Be sure to work towards a routine that can help you stay active and get in some type of exercise daily.
+Be sure to work towards a routine that you enjoy and that will help you stay active.

-Keep a journal: Working to identify your feelings and what may trigger negative ones when living with PTSD is something you should consider doing.
-Taking time to write down your thoughts daily, describing your feelings, surroundings, or what you were doing, is helpful.
-Regular journaling will give you most optimal results from your efforts.
+Keep a Journal: Working to identify your feelings and what may trigger negative emotions when living with PTSD is something you should consider doing.
+Regular journaling will give you the most optimal results from your efforts.

-Create daily affirmations: It’s ideal to have a list of positive and affirming statements you say out loud each day.
-This may be helpful in helping you become stronger and more able to cope with the symptoms of PTSD.
-Be sure to have these at a place that is easily visible to you to help you get your day started off right.
+Create Daily Affirmations: Have a list of positive and affirming statements that you can say out loud each day.
+This may be helpful in becoming stronger and more able to cope with the symptoms of PTSD.
 You may find that you tend to say these affirmations to yourself as the day continues to progress.
-Repeating affirmations may feel forced or unnatural to begin with, but can be very helpful over time.
+Repeating affirmations may feel forced or unnatural, to begin with, but can be very helpful over time.

-Don’t suffer needlessly when there is hope and help that can is achievable by working with a skilled therapist in your area.
-You are worth the time and effort it takes to get to a more positive place when living with PTSD and this is entirely possible with the right help.
+Don’t suffer needlessly when there are hope and help.
+You are worth the time and effort it takes to get to a more positive place.

-If you feel suicidal at any point and need a person to talk, you can get assistance by reaching out to an online hotline and speaking to a professional that understands your pain.
-It’s essential to talk to the right individual that will allow you to get past this challenging time and enable you to have a higher quality of life in the process.
+If you feel suicidal at any point and need a person to talk to immediately, you can get assistance by reaching out to an online hotline and speaking to a professional.
+It’s essential to talk to the right professional that will allow you to get past this challenging time and enable you to have a better quality of life.